AlaskaAirlines/auro-templates/templates/default/README.md

-This file is generated based on a template fetched from `https://raw.githubusercontent.com/AlaskaAirlines/auro-templates/templates/default/README.md` and copied to `./componentDocs/README.md` each time the the docs are compiled.
+This file is generated based on a template fetched from `https://raw.githubusercontent.com/AlaskaAirlines/auro-templates/templates/default/README.md` and copied to `./componentDocs/README.md` each time the docs are compiled.

 The following sections are editable by making changes to the following files: